mjit584/2019/content/pages/making-it-in-medellin/photo-caption-4-vert.es.md

 image: "assets/success-jonathan.jpg"
 alt: "An athletic man in a t-shirt and shorts poses for a portrait inside of a boxing and fitness gym while sitting on a stool"
 ---
-Jonathan Freites poses for a portrait inside of BOXClub on March 13, 2019 in Santa María de Los Ángeles, in Medellín, Antioquia, Colombia.
+Jonathan Freites posa para un retrato dentro del BOXClub en marzo 13 de 2019 en Santa María de Los Ángeles, en Medellín, Antioquia, Colombia.